c-vandenberg/lammps-tutorials/simon-gravelle/level-1/carbon-nanotube-deformation/cnt-unbreakable-bonds/README.md

 ## Exercise
 The objective of this exercise is to deform a carbon nanotube (CNT) using LAMMPS.
 Using external preprocessed topology data, a small CNT molecule will be simulated within an empty simulation box, an external force will be exerted on the CNT, and its deformation will be measured over time.

-To simulate a CNT molecule with unbreakable bonds, a classical OPLS-AA force field will be used.
+To simulate a CNT molecule with unbreakable bonds, the classical OPLS-AA force field will be used.

 ## Introduction